benbaarber/squid/worker/python/README.md

 ### ROS Worker

 The ROS worker is an extension of the Squid worker that is specific to running a multiagent simulation in ROS and Gazebo.
 It takes in a class that inherits from `squid.ros.AgentNode` (which in turn inherits from the ROS `Node` class) as well as the SDF string of the model to be simulated.

 1. **Define your node class**

    In the same way you start a python ROS node project, begin by creating a node class.
 However, instead of inheriting from rclpy's `Node`, inherit from squid's `AgentNode`.
+Also, use `self.squid_ix`, defined in the `AgentNode` implementation, to identify the gazebo model to control.

    ```py
    import squid.ros